 - The task has a process where you want to ensure the proper completion of all its parts.

-- Set a due date for each part separately, and Freelo will remind the solver about the upcoming due date.
+- Set a due date for each part separately, and Freelo will remind the assignee about the upcoming due date.

 - If you want to use the subtasks later again within different projects – you can create a template.

 - In case you want to assign a task to more users.